 This article in The Conversation explains Beth's latest research on masking and camouflaging in the context of Neurodiversity.

-This Raising Children Network article offers an introduction to neurodiversity, alongside practical support tips, for parents and families.
+This Raising Children Network article, co-authored by Beth, offers an introduction to neurodiversity, and tips for parents and families.

 An article outlining how Beth's work on the Neurodiversity Project at La Trobe University aims to increase accessibility for Neurominority groups